wpmetabox/docsv2/docs/tutorials/bundle-meta-box-into-another-plugin.md

 ![The code](https://i.imgur.com/wD5bgNO.png)

-## Step 3: Create custom post types and custom fields
+## 3. Create custom post types and custom fields

 From now on, you can create custom post types and custom fields using the created plugin.
 This is quite similar to installing Meta Box on a website.
 The difference is that if you don’t bundle extensions providing UI (such as [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/), [MB Custom Post Type & Custom Taxonomy](https://metabox.io/plugins/custom-post-type/)) into the plugin as I did, you have to code manually.
 Instead of writing code in the `functions.php` file, you must do it in the `.php` file of the created plugin (project-demo.php).